learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

     }
 }
 ```
 That's all there is to it!
 You now know how to incorporate SwiftUI wrappers and protocols to create clean, testable code.
-For more information on the wrappers and protocols mentioned checkout the [Apple Developer Documentation](https://developer.apple.com/documentation/technologies).
+For more information on the wrappers and protocols mentioned, check out the [Apple Developer Documentation](https://developer.apple.com/documentation/technologies).

 ## Testing Your App - Unit Tests